 We bet you haven’t seen a Key West stunner quite like this one.

-The pirate-themed conch house, owned by legendary NASCAR driver Dale Earnhardt Jr. and interior designer wife Amy, is a piece of Key West history made new.
+The pirate-themed conch house, by legendary NASCAR driver Dale Earnhardt Jr. and interior designer wife Amy, is a piece of Key West history made new.
 And the pirate-themed design makes the listing that much sweeter!
 Let’s take a peek around.

 Historic Key West Conch House With Eye-Catching Upgrades

 The Key West estate, currently listed for $3.7 million, is in the island’s Old Town neighborhood and is steeped in what the listing calls, “a rich and mysterious history.”

 Upon first glance, we are in awe of the home’s colorful façade.
 But it’s the eye-catching upgrades throughout that steal the show.
 In fact, this property is one of many projects the Earnhardts have taken on with a singular vision – to restore old conch houses to their former glory.

 An Homage To The Pirate Days Of Yore